LatifahFall/Troubleshooting-Agent/README.md

 ### Configuration Management

-The `config.py` file manages log directory discovery with the following priorities:
+Log directory discovery is managed directly in `utils.py` with the following priorities:

 1. **Environment Variables**: Highest priority for custom paths
 2. **Common Directories**: Predefined paths for typical installations